 If you have bought a shiny new iPad and you are looking to put your iPhone content on it, you will want to find out if you can restore an iPad from an iPhone backup.
 This post is all about discovering the possibilities of restoring an iPhone backup’s content on an iPad.

-If you have been using an iPhone as your primary device, you have likely stored most of your important data on it.
-This can include your contacts, photos, videos, messages, and so on.
-If you are someone who cares about the safety of your data, you have also likely created a backup of your iPhone with apps like iTunes.
+If you are someone who cares about the safety of your data on your iPhone, you have also likely created a backup of your iPhone with apps like iTunes.
 This data can then be restored when things go wrong and you lose data on your iOS device.

 A good thing about your iPhone backup is that you can restore it on your iPad as well.
 If you have got yourself a brand new iPad and you are looking for ways to get your iPhone content on it, you can totally do that using your iTunes backup.
 There are a few things you need to know before you start restoring the backup on your iPad.

 When you restore an iPhone backup to the iPad, you cannot move all your backup data to your iPad.
 It is because Apple does not let you do that for some reason.
 The following conditions apply when you restore an iPhone backup on an iPad:

 You cannot restore your backup on an older iOS device.
 For example, if you created the backup while running iOS 13 on your iPhone, you cannot restore that backup on an iPad that runs iOS 12.
 One way to overcome this issue is to update your iPad.
 The following data types cannot be restored from an iPhone backup on your iPad: photos, messages and attachments, voice memos, and apps that are not compatible with your iPad.